-In a clarifying announcement made by its mobile boss, Samsung Electronics states that it is slated to uncover the Galaxy S9 at the Mobile World Congress in February 2018 to occur in Barcelona on February 26 to March 1, quashing all rumors of CES 2018 to unveil it to the world.
+In a clarifying announcement made by its mobile boss, Samsung Electronics states that it is slated to uncover the Galaxy S9 at the Mobile World Congress in February 2018 to occur in Barcelona from February 26 to March 1, quashing all rumors of CES 2018 to unveil it to the world.

 Many companies have AI competence, but not many have hardware competence.
 We started a little later [than others] but we are confident in offering the best experience for consumers. – DJ Koh

 Floating news goes around that the highly-anticipated Galaxy S9 is touted to be the foremost smartphone from the company to provide a massive 512GB storage capacity to its users, placing it one notch higher than its smartphone counterparts in the global market.
-Furthermore, there might also more differences in features between the regular S9 and the S9 Plus version.
+Furthermore, there might be also be more differences in features between the regular S9 and the S9 Plus version.